 Dufresne says that he had an energetic mind and was surrounded by "wonderful distractions" including "colors, textures, odors, structures and critters."

 However, early childhood was also a confusing time for the young explorer.
 He had no explanation for the swirl of thoughts and daydreams that caused him to be inattentive and receive criticism in school.
 Much later, Dufresne learned that he had a form of attention deficit hyperactivity disorder (ADHD), which is a genetic condition that makes ideas flow rapidly and jumble.

-Of course, inattention is only one of the characteristics of ADHD.
-As the website Psych Central notes, it's a condition that is often connected with brilliance yet working with adults who have ADHD can be frustrating, because they may miss important details in conversation and make mental leaps that are difficult for others to follow.
-However, their brains burgeon with the kind of creative thoughts that fuel innovation.
+Of course, inattention is only one characteristic of ADHD, a condition that is often connected with brilliance and creativity.
+Adults who have ADHD may miss important details in conversation and make mental leaps that are difficult for others to follow, yet their brains burgeon with the kind of thinking that fuels innovation.

 In his book The Edison Gene, Thom Hartmann points to Thomas Edison as an example of a creative adult who was criticized in elementary school for being "inattentive, fidgety and 'slow'."
 Fortunately, Hartmann says, by choosing to homeschool Edison for the remainder of his education, his mother made a decision that may have been responsible for lighting the world.